-The Town of Outlook is the largest urban centre in the Elbow Study Area, with a population of 2,279.
-The town is approximately 110 km south of Saskatoon and is surrounded by the RM of Rudy No. 284.
+The Town of Outlook is the largest urban centre in the Elbow Study Area, with a population of 2,336.
+The Town is approximately 110 km south of Saskatoon and is located within the RM of Rudy No. 284.
 The second largest urban center in the Elbow Study area is the Town of Central Butte (Figure 6-2) with a population of 416, located approximately 97 km northwest of Moose Jaw, SK.
-Furthermore, the Town of Davidson approximately 60km from Elbow, with a population of 1,048 (Statistics Canada), is utilized by a number of residents from the Elbow Study Area.
+Furthermore, the Town of Davidson approximately 60km from Elbow, with a population of 1,044 (Statistics Canada), is utilized by a number of residents from the Elbow Study Area.